 - Opening doors—Traditionally, how and why government departments make their decisions is hidden from the general public.
 Furthermore, accessing government services or finding information is made more difficult by complexity and a lack of transparency.
 Making government services clear and accessible is paramount to ensuring they are effective for as many people as possible.

 - Machine-readable world—Within governments, algorithms serve as the basis for a growing number of decisions and services.
 The innovative aspect of this comes as government departments translate the world and their work into bits and bytes that can be read by machines and fed into these algorithms.

 Of course, without actually understanding the processes that exist, there is no way to ensure they are visible outside government departments.
 And, if the processes are not optimized, then allowing more people to access them will simply increase bottlenecks and lead to greater customer dissatisfaction.
 Equally, if processes are not clearly delineated, they cannot be automated or used as the basis for useful algorithms.

 In other words, process management is crucial for government bodies seeking to embrace these trends, and transform the way they work.

 Society benefits when government departments are working efficiently and effectively.
 The core goal is the successful delivery of health, education, and other services, and the positive impact this has on individuals, but there is also a wider economic benefit.
 Public sector process management enables these benefits by supporting:

-Using theas the foundation of process management for government enables the creation of more efficient, effective, and user-friendly governments.
+Using the Signavio Business Transformation Suite as the foundation of process management for government enables the creation of more efficient, effective, and user-friendly governments.

-To find out more, download your free guide to.
+To find out more, download your free guide to process management for government departments.
 (If you’re not based in Australia, never fear—the resource includes universal suggestions!)
-Or, if you’re ready to get started transforming your government operations today, why not sign up for a free with Signavio.
+Or, if you’re ready to get started transforming your government operations today, why not sign up for a free 30-day trial with Signavio.